Skip to main content

 • Multi-cloud and non-cloud support

-• Cascades provide the ability to attach object hierarchies by attaching a single object
+• Cascades for attaching object hierarchies by linking a single object

-• The ability to attach objects that are not taggable or exceed the tag limit
+• Support for objects that are not taggable or exceed tag limits

 Use cases